floydhub/floyd-docs/docs/faqs/using_floydhub.md

 We have plans to add new datacenters in Europe and Asia in the future.
 Let us know if you need that for your projects.

-### How can I automatize my script to recognized that is running on FloydHub?
+### How can I automate my script to recognize that is running on FloydHub?

 All our environments come with a variable with this purpose: `FLOYDHUB=1`.
 Here's a code snippet that you can apply in your scripts: